 Regular Action financial aid award letters are sent

-Deadline for new students to complete their To-Do List requirements in WISER to be considered for Priority Aid in the fall
+Deadline for new students to complete To-Do list items in WISER to receive priority aid consideration.